 Popular Nashville vocalist Paula James Chavis defies category.
-In a world where it’s a rite of passage for pop divas to make an attempt at jazz standards, usually with uneven results, she’s a bit of an anomaly: a singer with certifiable pop and R&B credentials who can step up to the mic, count off an Ellington or Basie tune and nail it.
+In a world where it’s a rite of passage for pop divas to make an attempt at jazz standards, often with uneven results, Paula is a bit of an anomaly: a singer with certifiable pop and R&B credentials who can step up to the mic, count off an Ellington or Basie tune and nail it.
 How can this be?

 As Paula explains, it was her father’s record collection.
 When she was young the family seldom out went out.
 Between the ages of 6 and 13 much of her time at home was spent with records of Ella Fitzgerald, Sarah Vaughan, Nancy Wilson, and Nat King Cole, her teachers in what was to become her first language.
 Pop and soul came later, in the form of Tina Turner, Etta James, Luther Vandross (“I learned to breathe from him”) and Aretha Franklin.
 This musical versatility became the hallmark of her musical career, but jazz was the foundation.